2021 Oerlikon Manmade Fibers Webinar Weeks: Focus On Home Textiles

-NEUMÜNSTER / REMSCHEID, Germany — February 19, 2021 — Oerlikon Manmade Fibers kicks off the new year with a series of webinars on the topic of home textiles.
+NEUMÜNSTER/REMSCHEID, Germany — February 19, 2021 — Oerlikon Manmade Fibers kicks off the new year with a series of webinars on the topic of home textiles.
 Traditionally, the company’s event calendar begins with the DOMOTEX trade fair and the supplementary BCF Symposium.
-Due to the COVID-19 pandemic, the world market leader for BCF yarn systems has an alternative event for its customers this year.
+Due to the COVID-19 pandemic, the producer of BCF yarn systems has an alternative event for its customers this year.
 Those interested can register to take part in the webinars via the Oerlikon Manmade Fibers Division corporate Website.

 Manufacturing carpet yarn with the BCF S8 – ‘Experience-based Innovation’